epinio/epinio/docs/developer/explanations/service-management-internals.md

 ### Semantics: `service unbind S A`

-The named service `S is unbound from the named __active__ application `A`.
+The named service `S is unbound from the named application `A`.

+To this end the application's service secret is pulled, modified, and written back with the service's key removed from it.

-The unbinding is actually done to the application's workload, a kubernetes `Deployment`.
+If the application is active, then the binding is further undone in the application's workload, a kubernetes `Deployment`.
 This change forces the deployment to restart the application's pods.

 The relevant API endpoint is `ServiceBindingDelete` (`DELETE /namespaces/:org/applications/:app/servicebindings/:service`)